wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-react-web/fme-react-feature-flags-variables.md

   </tbody>
 </Table>

-### Returns

-Returns an array of objects containing the variables in the flag.
+`Returns` an array of objects containing the variables in the flag.